xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an associate professor at the School of International Relations and Public Affairs (SIRPA) at Fudan University.
-I obtained my PhD in Environmental Economics from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.

-I study the psychology of political life under authoritarianism.
+I study public opinion, political psychology, and the political economy of information in authoritarian systems.
 My research traces how citizens and officials adapt to environments of constrained information, hierarchical authority, and uncertain accountability, often emotionally and unconsciously.
 I am especially interested in how these adaptive psychologies sustain authoritarian rule even without deliberate design.
 I approach these questions with causal inference methods, drawing on original surveys, experiments, and administrative data, primarily from China.
+Before turning to politics, I studied environmental Economics, and I received my Ph.D. from [Peking University](https://english.pku.edu.cn/about.html).

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals, as well as the ***Oxford Handbook on Authoritarian Politics***.

 ## Research Interests
-- Political Economy, Political Psychology, Authoritarian Politics, Chinese Politics
+- Political Economy of Information, Political Psychology, Public Opinion, Chinese Politics

 ## Employment
 -  Associate professor, School of International Relations and Public Affairs, Fudan University, 2026-present